Third (Portishead album): Reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, Third has a metascore of 85 based on 38 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, Third has a score of 85 based on 38 reviews, indicating "universal acclaim".

 In his review for AllMusic, Stephen Thomas Erlewine said Third was "genuinely, startlingly original" and "utterly riveting and endlessly absorbing".
 The A.V.
 Club's Michaelangelo Matos wrote that "nearly every track provides some little sonic goody midway through as a reward for continued attention after all these years.
 For once, it's worth the effort."
-Reviewing Third for Drowned in Sound, Nick Southall wrote that "several individual songs drift by almost unnoticed at first, contributing little more than a sense of unease to the collective memory of the album; an impression of oppression.
+In Drowned in Sound, Nick Southall wrote that "several individual songs drift by almost unnoticed at first, contributing little more than a sense of unease to the collective memory of the album; an impression of oppression.
 Those numbers that do stand out, though, drag the record close to magnificence."
 John Payne of the Los Angeles Times wrote: "Though several doses of this languid, tension-filled music get a tad draining, taken altogether it is a suitable sound for our troubling times, and there's an invigorating mysteriousness.
 Its blaring electronic peals are a wake-up call."
-Guardian reviewer Jude Rogers found that the album "is initially more a record to admire than to love ...
-But after several listens, Third majesty unfurls."
+The Guardian reviewer Jude Rogers found that Third was "initially more a record to admire than to love", but that its "majesty unfurls" on repeats listens.

 Louis Pattison of NME wrote that Third was "adventurous, sometimes dauntingly so – but seldom anything less than compelling" and said it was Portishead's best album.
 PopMatters' Alan Ranta wrote that it would eventually be seen on par with Portishead's earlier work.
 Pitchfork's Nate Patrin named Third the week's "best new music", writing that it was "a staggering transformation and a return to form that was never lost, an ideal adaptation by a group that many people didn't know they needed to hear again".
-In Rolling Stone, Rob Sheffield wrote that Third was "an unexpected yet totally impressive return".
+In Rolling Stone, Rob Sheffield wrote that Third was unexpected and "totally impressive".
 Mike Bruno of Entertainment Weekly said it was less accessible than Portishead's earlier music, but "no less gorgeous".
-Gareth Grundy of Q gave it three out of five and was disappointed that Portishead had moved away from their earlier sound, writing: "Third will probably be more admired than listened to ...
+Gareth Grundy of Q gave it three out of five and was disappointed that Portishead had changed their sound, writing: "Third will probably be more admired than listened to ...
 Dummy was a challenging record that just happened to find an audience.
 Third merely turns up the black until the darkness is overwhelming."

 Third was named the best album of 2008 by PopMatters, second best by Pitchfork, ninth by the Guardian, and 25th by NME.
 It was included in the 2014 edition of 1001 Albums You Must Hear Before You Die.
-In 2019, the Guardian named it the 45th best album of the 21st century.
-In December 2008, American webzine Somewhere Cold ranked Third No. 7 on their 2008 Somewhere Cold Awards Hall of Fame.
+In 2019, the Guardian named it the 45th-best album of the 21st century.
+The American webzine Somewhere Cold ranked Third No. 7 on their 2008 Somewhere Cold Awards Hall of Fame.
 In 2013, NME named it number 330 in its list of the 500 Greatest Albums of All Time.